MrBomber0x001/MrBomber0x001.github.io/_posts/2022-06-24-handle-error-tsql.md

 this is the original error
 ```

-and this is the error returned from catch block
+and this is the error returned from the catch block

 ```sql
 BEGIN TRY